 Addiction is characterized by compulsive alcohol or drug use despite serious harmful consequences.
 As part of addiction, a person usually also experiences physical dependence.
 Physical dependence includes tolerance to the substance (needing more of the drug to experience the same effects) and withdrawal symptoms when they cut back or abruptly stop using.

-However, physical dependence can exist without addiction.
+However, a physical dependence can exist without addiction.
 It means that a person’s body has developed tolerance to a drug and may experience withdrawal symptoms.
 A natural physical dependence can develop with the chronic use of many types of drugs—including many prescription drugs, even if taken as instructed.

 What is withdrawal?